wp-plugins/terribl/readme.txt

 * First versions uploaded to WordPress.

 == Upgrade Notice ==

+= 1.1.11.08 =
+Added options to manually add and block sites and grouped Links on the Widget to prevent duplication.

 = 1.1.11.06 =
 Updated Menu, Logo, and Links on Admin Pages and Resorted links on the Widget to put recent Referers first.